 Translating the Harry Potter book series

-With the second instalment of the Harry Potter spin-off film series "Fantastic Beasts" coming to cinemas in a couple of weeks, our Project Manager Luke thought it the perfect time to look into the processes and techniques employed in translating one of the most internationally-acclaimed series of all time.
+To tie in with the second instalment of the Harry Potter spin-off film series “Fantastic Beasts”, our Project Manager Luke thought it the perfect time to look into the processes and techniques employed in translating one of the most internationally-acclaimed series of all time.

 With only a handful of literary works existing in more languages, examples of which include The Little Prince, Pinocchio, and Alice’s Adventures in Wonderland, Harry Potter is one of the most translated books of all time.
 There currently exist 80 official translations of the first book in the series, The Philosopher’s Stone, ranging from copies in French and German, to languages such as Khmer, Luxembourgish, and Tibetan.
 This list of 80 even includes dead languages such as Latin and Ancient Greek, which makes Harry Potter the longest published work in Ancient Greek since the 3rd century AD.
 Regional localisations, such as American English and Valencian Catalan, also exist for some of the seven books in the series.